BadKarma6969/DSAP/README.md

 - Track evolution of node opinions if diffusion is applied later.

 ### 3. Community Detection
-- Detect communities using modularity-based methods.
+- Detect communities using Union Find
-- Color-code nodes by community for visualization.

 ### 4. Visualization
 - Plot graphs with nodes colored by polarity or community.